SFsourDoh/xrpl-dev-portal/content/references/protocol-reference/transactions/transaction-types/nftokenmint.md

    </td>
    <td><code>BLOB</code>
    </td>
-   <td>A URI that points to the data or metadata associated with the NFT.
+   <td>Hex value representing URI that points to the data or metadata associated with the NFT.
 This field need not be an HTTP or HTTPS URL; it could be an IPFS URI, a magnet link, immediate data encoded as an RFC2379 <a href="https://datatracker.ietf.org/doc/html/rfc2397">"data" URL</a>, or even an opaque issuer-specific encoding.
 The URI is NOT checked for validity, but the field is limited to a maximum length of 256 bytes.
    </td>
   </tr>
   <tr>